stackzoo/lightning-network-the-hard-way/README.md

 docker exec -it lnd-testnet lncli create
 ```

-Follow the instructions to generate a new wallet seed and save it somewhere safe.
+Follow the instructions on the screen to generate a new wallet seed.

-Ok now we need to wait some time as *neutrino* is starting to sync blocks headers for the Bitcoin testnet chain, this may take up to 1 hour with the current blockchain state.
+Now we need to wait some time as *neutrino* is starting to sync blocks headers for the Bitcoin testnet chain, this may take up to 1 hour with the current blockchain state.
-You can chek che progress by inspecting the container logs:
+You can chek che progress by inspecting the container's logs:
 ```console
 docker logs lnd-testnet -f
 ```